solidusio/solidus/guides/promotions/promotion-actions.md

 The following classes are [subclasses of the `Spree::Promotion::Actions` model][promotion-actions]:

-- `CreateAdjustment`: Creates a single adjustment for the current `Spree::Order`.
+- `CreateAdjustment`: Creates a single adjustment associated to the current `Spree::Order`.
-- `CreateItemAdjustments`: Creates an adjustment for each `Spree::LineItem` in the current order.
+- `CreateItemAdjustments`: Creates an adjustment for each applicable `Spree::LineItem` in the current order.
 - `CreateQuantityAdjustments`: Creates per-quantity adjustments.
-For example, you could create an action that gives customers a discount on the first three t-shirts that they order.
+For example, you could create an action that gives customers a discount on each group of three t-shirts that they order at once.
-- `FreeShipping`: Creates an adjustment that subtracts all shipping charges.
+- `FreeShipping`: Creates an adjustment that negates all shipping charges.

+We recommend using `CreateItemAdjustments`s over `CreateAdjustment`.
+Over-level adjustments can make calculating accurate refunds and some regions's taxes more difficult for administrators.

 [promotion-actions]: https://github.com/solidusio/solidus/tree/master/core/app/models/spree/promotion/actions